 Yamagata style imoni

-[Yamagata Prefecture] Let's go to Japan's No. 1 Imoni Festival held in Yamagata City!
+Let's go to the best Imoni festival in Japan to be held in Yamagata City!
+[Yamagata Prefecture]

-As the name suggests, imoni is ``boiled sweet potatoes.''
-In the Tohoku region, imoni is a very popular food, so much so that it is said to be cherry blossom viewing in spring and imoni in autumn.
+As the name suggests, imoni is "boiled potatoes."
+In the Tohoku region, imoni is so popular that it is said to be the season for cherry blossom viewing in spring and imoni in autumn

-At first glance, it looks similar to tonjiru, but imoni with taro has a different taste than tonjiru.
-In autumn in Tohoku, imoni parties are held not only among friends but also at school and company events, and the riverbanks and campgrounds are crowded with people.
+At first glance, it looks similar to pork miso soup, but imoni, which contains taro, is a dish that offers a different flavor.
+In autumn in Tohoku, imoni parties are popular not only among friends but also at school and company events, and riversides and campsites become bustling with people

-"Imoni" is a familiar dish among Tohoku people, but did you know that Yamagata Prefecture is the only prefecture in Tohoku that has a different seasoning? ?
+Imoni is a dish that is loved by people from Tohoku, but did you know that Yamagata Prefecture is the only place in Tohoku where it is seasoned differently?

-In the Tohoku region, Miyagi and Iwate prefectures use taro and vegetables as ingredients.
+In the Tohoku region, Miyagi and Iwate prefectures use taro and other vegetables as ingredients

-Imoni is a dish made with pork and seasoned with miso.
-Miyagi prefecture is also famous for Sendai miso.
-Because it is similar to pork soup, it is also called "tonjiru-style imoni."
+Imoni is a dish made with pork seasoned with miso.
+Miyagi Prefecture is also famous for its Sendai miso.
+It is also called "tonjiru-style imoni" because it is similar to tonjiru

-However, in the inland areas of Yamagata Prefecture, the ingredients used are taro and vegetables, but
+However, in the inland areas of Yamagata Prefecture, the ingredients are also taro and vegetables, but

-``imoni is made with beef and seasoned with soy sauce.''
-Because it uses beef and soy sauce, it is also called ``sukiyaki-style imoni.''
+"beef is used and it is seasoned with soy sauce" and eaten as imoni!
+Because it uses beef and soy sauce, it is also called "sukiyaki-style imoni."

-Looking more closely, it turns out that in the Shonai Plain region of Yamagata Prefecture, which is known as a rice region, ``pork soup-style imoni'' is popular, just like in Miyagi and Iwate.
+Looking more closely, we find that in the Shonai Plain area of Yamagata Prefecture, which is known as a rice-producing region, a "tonjiru-style imoni" (potato soup-style stew) is popular, just like in Miyagi and Iwate.

 Why are there differences even within Yamagata Prefecture?

-The origin of imoni is said to date back to the Edo period, when records remain as a soup made with taro.
+The origins of imoni are said to date back to the Edo period, when records of it being a soup made with taro remain

-The current style of using beef began in the early Meiji period, and seems to be related to Japanese agriculture and rice cultivation.
+The current style of using beef was established in the early Meiji period, and is thought to be related to Japanese agriculture and rice cultivation

-Cows were used to plow the soil in the fields, and cows were around.
-When cows got old and could no longer be used for farming, they were used for food, and beef culture took root.
-In an era when things were scarce, it became commonplace to use beef that was readily available, and it is said that it began to be used in imoni.
+Cows were used to till the soil in the fields, and were readily available.
+When the cows grew old and could no longer be used for farming, they were used for food, and this is how beef culture took root.
+In times of scarcity, it became common to use beef, which was readily available, and it is said that it began to be used in imoni (simmered potatoes)

-At that time, taro was an important source of nutrition and was widely eaten in Yamagata Prefecture.
-For this reason, it became popular among the common people as imoni, and it was eaten as a familiar dish.
+At the time, taro was an important source of nutrition and was widely eaten in Yamagata Prefecture, which is why it became a staple dish known as imoni and was a beloved food among the common people

 Photo by f_a_r_e_w_e_l_l – nipponichi no imonikai(2008) / Size-adapted.